-In accordance with Part 2 of Schedule 19, Finance Act 2016, TUV SUD (UK) Limited (“the company”), being the head company of the UK sub-group (“the UK group”) of TUV SUD AG, sets out below the UK tax strategy for the UK group.
+In accordance with Part 2 of Schedule 19, Finance Act 2016, TUV SUD (UK) Limited (“the company”), being the head company of the UK sub-group (“the UK group”) of TUV SUD AG, sets out below the UK tax strategy for the UK group as at the financial year ending 31 December 2021.

 TUV SUD AG is headquartered in Munich, Germany and is one of the world’s leading technical service organisations.
 TUV SUD AG employs over 24,000 people who operate from over 1,000 locations worldwide.